ttoohey/yadah/packages/subsystem-message-queue/readme.md

 The `.do` modifier is an alias for calling `.queue()`.
 It will return an event handler suitable for attaching to an `EventEmitter` via `EventEmitter.on()`.
-If the `.on` modifier was used, the handler will be attached to the service class and the return value can be ignored.
+If the `.on` modifier was used, the handler will be attached to the domain class and the return value can be ignored.

 The following are all equivalent: